 About me

-I am a computational political scientist and data scientist.
-I currently hold the position of Research Officer at the European Institute (LSE), where I am involved in the ERC-funded project JUSTINT.
+I am a computational political scientist.
+I currently hold the position of Research Officer (postdoc) at the European Institute (LSE), where I am involved in the ERC-funded project JUSTINT.

-At the European Institute (JUSTINT), my work revolves around data science-based approaches to Transitional Justice in the Balkans.
-More specifically, my responsibilities include not only broader research design, but also practical aspects of using Text as Data methods, web scraping, and statistical analysis.
+At the European Institute (JUSTINT), my work focuses on data science-based approaches to Transitional Justice in the Balkans.
+Specifically, my responsibilities encompass both research design and practical tasks involving Text as Data methods, web scraping, statistical analysis, and various other data science techniques.

-I hold an MSc in Political Science and Political Economy from the LSE and an MSc in Economics from Warwick University.
-During my BSc studies, I spent a year as an exchange student at Central University in Beijing.
-My BSc degree is in Mathematical Economics.
+I hold an MSc in Political Science and Political Economy from the LSE (dissertation under the supervision of Thomas J. Leeper) and an MSc in Economics from Warwick University (dissertation under the supervision of Thiemo Fetzer).
+During my BSc studies, I spent a year as an exchange student at Central University in Beijing (中央财经大学).
+My BSc is in Mathematical Economics.

-Prior to returning to academia for my MSc, I accumulated over 4 years of experience working with people and data at one of the Big Four international financial consultancies.
-My work primarily revolved around individuals and businesses in Russia and Ukraine.
+Prior to returning to academia for my MSc, I accumulated over four years of experience working with people and data at one of the Big Four international financial consultancies.
+My work primarily revolved around individuals and businesses in Russia, Ukraine, and Belarus.

 I speak fluent English, Russian, and not-that-fluent Mandarin (HSK 4).
 I also understand/read in Ukrainian and Tatar as these are my native languages.